|Field Trip Basics|

 For Spring 2016 Ranger-Led & Teacher-Led Education Groups

-- Review resources under Plan a Field Trip to better prepare for your visit.
+- Review resources under Field Trip Basics to better prepare for your visit.

-- Read through the Registration Packet (PDF) and ui (PDF) to determine the best potential dates for your visit.
+- Read through the Registration Packet (PDF) and Spring Reservation Schedule (PDF) to determine the best potential dates for your visit.

 - Submit the Spring Registration Form (PDF) via email or fax (541-574-3140) to the park.
 If submitting electronically, you MUST download the form first to your computer before filling it out.
 Filling it out straight from the web and then saving and sending will result in blank forms.